adeepkit01/ns-3-Ledbat/src/internet/doc/tcp.rst

 The following unit tests have been written to validate the implementation of LEDBAT:

-* LEDBAT should operate same as NewReno for slow start
+* LEDBAT should operate same as NewReno during slow start
-* LEDBAT should operate same as NewReno if timestamps are not found
+* LEDBAT should operate same as NewReno if timestamps are disabled
 * Test to validate cwnd increment in LEDBAT
 * Test to validate cwnd decrement in LEDBAT